Chicago Police Department to Revamp Shooting Policy

 “You find a gun—you continue to search for another gun,” he said.
 “It could be a decision which determines whether you go home safely.”

 A Chicago police spokesman said liability is not an issue—officers are already indemnified for their official actions.
-And he said thousands of officers, 3700 to be precise, have already gone through the course known as “LEMART”, Law Enforcement Medical and Rescue Training.
+And he said thousands of officers, at least 3500 to be precise, have already gone through the course known as “LEMART”, Law Enforcement Medical and Rescue Training.

 For her part, Gwendolyn Moore said she believes those concerns beg a larger question.